bridgecrewio/aws-modernization-workshop-bridgecrew/content/10_module_one/1004_local_scan_dashboard.md

 ---
 title: "Bridgecrew Dashboard"
 chapter: true
-weight: 103
+weight: 104
-pre: "<b>4.3 </b>"
+pre: "<b>4.4 </b>"
 ---

 ## Viewing results in Bridgecrew

-In the previous section, we scanned our demo CloudFormation repository locally and sent the results to the [Bridgecrew platform](https://bridgecrew.cloud) for investigation and remediation.
+In the previous section, we scanned our demo CloudFormation repository locally with both standalone CLI and the Checkob VSCode plugin, and sent the results to the [Bridgecrew platform](https://bridgecrew.cloud) for investigation and remediation.

 To explore the reported issues we saw in the CLI output, head to the [Incidents tab](https://www.bridgecrew.cloud/incidents) in your Bridgecrew account.